kalistamp/OSINT/IMAGE _ VIDEO_AUDIO.md

 ### AUDIO:

+* SPEECH_Dictation - Dictate your emails and documents in Google Chrome using ANY language: https://dictation.io
 * AI Audio Startups: [Startups](https://github.com/csteinmetz1/ai-audio-startups)
 * An AI-based service that removes vocals from a song, leaving only the music.
 It works amazingly well: [Vocal_Remover](https://vocalremover.org)